DHThackers-10/DHT-PHISHER/README.md

 # Table of Contents 📑

-Features
+•Features

-Installation
+•Installation

-Usage
+•Usage

-Supported Platforms
+•Supported Platforms

-Disclaimer
+•Disclaimer

-Credits
+•Credits

 # Features ⏩

-Multi-platform support: Phishing pages for major platforms like Gmail, Facebook, Instagram, Twitter, Netflix, and more.
+•Multi-platform support: Phishing pages for major platforms like Gmail, Facebook, Instagram, Twitter, Netflix, and more.

-Realistic design: Each phishing page has a clean, modern design to closely resemble the official login forms.
+•Realistic design: Each phishing page has a clean, modern design to closely resemble the official login forms.

-Real-time credential logging: Captures username, password, and additional data (e.g., extra fields like Diamond Amount) in real-time.
+•Real-time credential logging: Captures username, password, and additional data (e.g., extra fields like Diamond Amount) in real-time.

-Easy setup: The tool is easy to set up with minimal configuration.
+•Easy setup: The tool is easy to set up with minimal configuration.
 It runs on Flask and supports Cloudflare tunneling.

-Educational: Great for learning about web security and phishing techniques.
+•Educational: Great for learning about web security and phishing techniques.

 # Installation ⛏️

-Prerequisites:
+∆ Prerequisites:

 Make sure you have the following installed on your machine: